Leaf-Agriculture/docs/docs/alerts_events.md

 ### Merged File Processing Finished

-Event for when the processing of a merged operations file has successfully finished processing.
+Event for when the processing of a merged operation file has successfully finished processing.
 This event can be useful for identifying new merged files when they are available.

 Alerts for this event are in the following format: